 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-You might have a dog you’ve dreamed of showing in a Conformation event, but how do you know when they’re ready to compete for the first time?
+You might have a dog you’ve dreamed of showing in a conformation event, but how do you know when they’re ready to compete for the first time?

-Try a Beginner Conformation Course
+Build Confidence With a Beginner Conformation Course

 Take Handling Classes